kingtor69/themilongaproject.com/README.md

 # The Milonga Project
-### An informational website about an illustrated audio play
+## An informational website about an illustrated audio play
+### Capstone II project for Tor Kingdon in Springboard's Career Track Software Engineering Boot Camp

+## FRONT END
-## This is a front-end React app started with Create React App with all other code written exclusively by Tor Kingdon with the exception of contact form and newsletter signup form using code as noted
+The front end was started with Create React App with all other code written exclusively by Tor Kingdon with the exception of packages (see `package.json`), contact form and newsletter signup form which both use code as noted.

-to deploy for development:
+### to deploy for development:
 ```
 git clone https://github.com/kingtor69/themilongaproject.com.git
 cd themilongaproject.com